-Once you don't need remote viewing on mobile phones, tablets or computers, which means the recording video doesn't need to be sent over the network, you don't need Internet connection at all to use a wireless security camera.
+Once you don't need remote viewing on mobile phones, tablets or computers, which means the recording video doesn't need to be sent over the network, you don't need an Internet connection at all to use a wireless WiFi security camera or a wired IP camera.

-All you need to do is to get a whole wireless security camera system, which comes with a WiFi NVR (Network Video Recorder) and several WiFi surveillance cams.
-RLK4-210WB4 wireless security camera video system is the good example.
+All you need to do is to get a wireless security camera system, which comes with an NVR (Network Video Recorder) and several WiFi surveillance cams.

 Remember that you need to connect the system to a router if you need remote viewing, and monition detection alerts (emails or push notifications sent to your mobile phone).